thriveweb/davis-legal/content/pages/areas.md

   right:
     - content: >-
         Over more than three decades Rob has conducted a large number of these claims in Queensland, New South Wales and the ACT.
+Rob has undertaken post graduate studies in, among other areas, product liability and has presented and published on this topic.
       icon: /images/uploads/icon-safety.svg
       title: 'Motor Vehicle, Workplace, Defective Products & Premises Liability'
     - content: >-